 What it is about U.S. society that makes sexually-charged violent hate so funny?
 Are we, as the bemoaners claim, anesthetized to violence?
 Is it an internalized sense that men and women are at war?
 Is it the idea that (heterosexual) relationships are, ultimately, a zero sume game?
 Is it a conflation of sex and power, and a constant affirmation that good sex (and relationships) include violence, that makes a movie such as this so titillating?
 Is it a true hate for the other, supposedly opposite sex?
 In other words, why doesn’t this trailer, for most, inspire disgust instead of anticipation?

-Also related: violent divorce cakes.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+Also related: violent divorce cakes.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.